 - Avoid drinking a lot of fluid during a meal; try to wait until you are finished eating

 - Reduce fat intake as it might be hard to digest

 To learn more about how diet and nutrition affect Crohn’s and colitis, check out our booklet “Food For Thought”.

-There are nutritional therapies that can help ensure you get adequate nutrients – find out more under treatments.
+There are nutritional therapies that can help ensure you get adequate nutrients, learn about them here.

 Click here to watch our Facebook broadcast on nutrition and IBD, and hear from a Registered Dietician and expert in the field.
 Learn more about the impact of food on IBD, the use of nutritional supplements, and how to access dietary resources for IBD.